 4.4.1.2.
-GALLO WORLDWIDE
+Gallo Worldwide

-The year of 2015 was strongly conditioned by the weak olive oil harvest, which caused an increase in the raw material prices to an all-time high.
+2015 was strongly conditioned by the weak olive oil harvest, which caused an increase in the raw material prices to an all-time high.
 The subsequent increase in the upstream prices led our distributors, retail and, finally, the consumer to lower demand, culminating in a double-digit retraction in the worldwide market.

-Our main markets underwent unfavourable economic constraints and a severe devaluation in their respective currencies, triggering the increase in shelf prices which, in some cases, meant trebling the public retail price in local currency.
+Our main markets underwent unfavourable economic constraints and a severe devaluation in their respective currencies, triggering the increase in shelf prices, which, in some cases, meant trebling the public retail price, in local currency.